stephbu/teslaiotkey/README.md

 If they do exist, they are buried.

 #### Security and Lambda
 I'll pass credentials for my Tesla API key into the lambda through environment variables.
-Gotta investigate how to securely attach those to the Lambda definition
+Investigate how to securely attach those to the Lambda definition.
+Amazon Key Management API enables creation of secrets, and a client-side API to decode secrets within the code.
+Cipher key is exchanged externally as part of the
+IAM role/context of the Lambda

+#### Tesla API Libraries
+Looking around for Tesla API libraries and instructions for the Tesla Owners REST API.
+Started with a fork of [ElectricGopher](https://github.com/stephbu/electricgopher/),